The New England Journal of Medicine

 The New England Journal of Medicine (NEJM) is a weekly medical journal published by the Massachusetts Medical Society.
-It is among the most prestigious peer-reviewed medical journals as well as the oldest continuously published one.
+Founded in 1812, the journal is among the most prestigious peer-reviewed medical journals.
+Its 2024 impact factor was 78.5, ranking it 2nd out of 168 journals in the category "Medicine, General & Internal".

 History

-In September 1811, John Collins Warren, a Boston physician, along with James Jackson, submitted a formal prospectus to establish the New England Journal of Medicine and Surgery and Collateral Branches of Science as a medical and philosophical journal.
+In September 1811, Boston physician John Collins Warren, along with James Jackson, submitted a formal prospectus to establish the New England Journal of Medicine and Surgery and Collateral Branches of Science as a medical and philosophical journal.
 Subsequently, the first issue of the New England Journal of Medicine and Surgery and the Collateral Branches of Medical Science was published in January 1812.
 The journal was published quarterly.

 In 1823, another publication, the Boston Medical Intelligencer, appeared under the editorship of Jerome V. C. Smith.

 The editors of the New England Journal of Medicine and Surgery and the Collateral Branches of Medical Science purchased the weekly Intelligencer for $600 in 1828, merging the two publications to form the Boston Medical and Surgical Journal, and shifting from quarterly to weekly publication.